thixotropist/ghidra_import_tests/content/en/docs/exemplars/whisper_cpp.md

 ### Example: dot product

-`ggml_vec_dot_f32(n, sum, x, y)` generates the vector dot product of two vectors x and y of length n with the result stored to *s.
+`ggml_vec_dot_f32(n, sum, x, y)` generates the vector dot product of two vectors x and y of length n with the result stored to `*sum`.
 In the absence of vector or SIMD support the source code is:

 ```c
 // scalar